fabi1cazenave/webL10n/README.md

 JavaScript API
 --------------

+This API is a work in progress.
+We intend to reuse the l20n one, but if you want to try this library right now, here's how it goes.

 The whole library exposes an 'l10n' object:

 * l10n.get(key) : get the translation corresponding to the `key' identifier